lgemc/english/gramar/06_talking_about_purpose.md

 ## Grammar form: for + verb: purpose

-## Gramar form: for + ing: purpose or function of something
+## Grammar form: for + ing: purpose or function of something

 # Negative purposes